Should You Be Concerned About This Stock? Owl Rock Capital Corporation (ORCC)

 Owl Rock Capital Corporation (ORCC) STOCK PRICE MOVEMENT:

-Owl Rock Capital Corporation (ORCC) spotted negative result in Thursday trading session.
-The stock moved -1.57% and it registered share value at $15.01 in recent trade transaction.
-At present, the stock price sited at -21.78% from the 52 week high and situated at 2.18% from 52 week low.
-996490 shares traded on hands while it’s an average volume stands with 509.35K shares.
-It has dividend yield of 8.26% and Payout Ratio is 100.50%.

-VOLATILITY FACTOR: The stock remained 3.29% volatile in recent week and indicated 1.72% volatility in last month.
+VOLATILITY FACTOR: The stock remained 2.76% volatile in last week and indicated 1.91% volatility in previous month.
 ATR value of 0.32 measure stock volatility.
 The Average True Range is an exponential moving average (14-days) of the True Ranges.

+Owl Rock Capital Corporation (ORCC) received negative focus in Tuesday trading session.
+The stock has performed -0.92% and it registered share value at $15.12 in recent trade transaction.
+At present, the stock price sited at -21.21% from the 52 week high and situated at 2.93% from 52 week low.
+904294 shares traded on hands while it’s an average volume stands with 566.52K shares.
+It has dividend yield of 8.20% and Payout Ratio is 100.50%.

 PROFITABILITY RATIOS: The company’s net profit margin is 69.40%.
 It measures how much out of every dollar of sales a company actually keeps in earnings.
 Gross Margin is observed at 62.00% and Operating Margin is seen at 69.50%.
 Return on Assets (ROA) an indicator of how profitable a company is relative to its total assets, is 6.20%.
 Return on Equity (ROE) is 9.20% and Return on Investment (ROI) is 5.50%.